 Palmer Station has a tide and conductivity gauge located on the west side of the pier at -64.774558° -64.055580° at a depth of 11.46 meters (WGS-84).
-It was reinstalled at this deeper depth after the completion of the Palmer Pier.
+It was reinstalled at this deeper depth after the completion of the Palmer Pier in June 2022.

 The Research Associate acts as the station's physical oceanography observer by maintaining and observing the sea state.
 Observations of sea ice extent and growth stage is recorded along with continuous tidal height, ocean temperature, and ocean conductivity.
-Observations of sea ice around station were made daily.
-The system operated normally this month.
-The tide gauge is set to be cleaned during the first week of May.
+Tide prediction data for the arrival of the R/V Nathaniel B. Palmer was sent to the marine techs onboard to help prepare for a successful port call in early-mid May.
+We await their arrival with excitement and anticipation.
+Be sure to check the Palmer webcam to see the arrival of the NBP around May 10th.

-Tide level, sea water conductivity, and sea water temperature data is archived on the AMRC website: http://amrc.ssec.wisc.edu/data/ftp/pub/palmer/.
+Tide level, sea water conductivity, and sea water temperature data is archived on the AMRDC website: https://amrdcdata.ssec.wisc.edu/dataset?q=Palmer+Station.